-Jetty Kleijn is an associate professor at the Leiden Institute of Advanced Computer Science (LIACS) of Leiden University, the Netherlands, and a long time visiting fellow of the School of Computing of Newcastle University, UK.
+Jetty Kleijn is a professor of Theoretical Computing Science at the Leiden Institute of Advanced Computer Science (LIACS) of Leiden University, the Netherlands, and a visiting fellow of the School of Computing of Newcastle University, UK.
 In 2015 she was a visiting professor at the Faculty of Mathematics and Computer Science of Nicolaus Copernicus University, Torun, Poland.
-She is the head of the Theory Group of LIACS and is also affiliated with LIACS' Bioinformatics Group.
+She is the head of the Theory cluster of LIACS and is also affiliated with the Bioinformatics cluster.

 Her research areas are the theory of concurrency, bio-inspired computing and the modelling of biological systems, and theory of automata and formal languages.
-Currently, her research focuses on the modeling of concurrent and distributed systems with understanding and capturing concurrency phenomema in the behaviour of such systems as its underlying aim.
+Currently, her research focuses on the modelling of concurrent and distributed systems with understanding and capturing concurrency phenomema in the behaviour of such systems as its underlying aims.
 Petri nets provide a suitable framework for this research but other models are also considered.
-Themes are causality, order structures, formal models inspired by biochemical processes, modeling of biological processes, and composition of and collaboration in multi-component systems.
+Central themes are causality, order structures, formal models inspired by biochemical processes, modeling of biological processes, and composition of and collaboration in multi-component systems.

 Publications - Leiden University